helmfile/helmfile/docs/index.md

       --state-values-file stringArray         specify state values in a YAML file.
 Used to override .Values within the helmfile template (not values template).
       --state-values-set stringArray          set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2).
 Used to override .Values within the helmfile template (not values template).
       --state-values-set-string stringArray   set state STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2).
 Used to override .Values within the helmfile template (not values template).
+      --sequential-helmfiles                   Process helmfile.d files sequentially in alphabetical order instead of in parallel
       --strip-args-values-on-exit-error       Strip the potential secret values of the helm command args contained in a helmfile error message (default true)
   -v, --version                               version for helmfile